dhis2/dhis2-docs/src/commonmark/en/content/user/relationship-model.md

 can be set to bidirectional, true or false.
 If the property is set to false, the relationships are treated as unidirectional.
 As previously mentioned, the only functional difference between these relationships are how strict the access is when creating or updating them - bidirectional being the strictest.
+Relationships are also presented differently in the UI based on whether or not the relationship is bidirectional or unidirectional.

 One important thing to note about bidirectional relationships, are that the "from" and "to" sides are still significant in the database, meaning each entity